Masterofowls/Masterofowls/README.md

 <h1 align="center"> Hola!
 My name is Daniil, but I mostly prefer to be called Daniel 😊. <a href="https://daniilshat.ru/" target="_blank"></a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h2 align="center">Right now, I am studying such things as JavaScript, Html and ReactJs, but also learning Python on my own. </h2>
+<p >Right now, I am studying such things as JavaScript, Html and ReactJs, but also learning Python on my own. </p>
-<h3  align="center">Despite this, as a hobby, I enjoy practising Unreal Engine 5 with additional modules using BluePrint and MetaHuman.</h3>
+<p>Despite this, as a hobby, I enjoy practising Unreal Engine 5 with additional modules using BluePrint and MetaHuman.</p>
-<h4  align="center">My native language is Russian, but I have high English skills as well.</h4>
+<p>My native language is Russian, but I have high English skills as well.</p>
-<h5  align="center">Interested in making apps, programms and websites for different platforms, such as Windows, Linux and Android.</h5>
+<p>Interested in making apps, programms and websites for different platforms, such as Windows, Linux and Android.</p>